arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 ```

-Here we have created functions to interact with the Backend API to `create`, `list` and `start` a video request, and to retrieve `dyte_auth_token` for the user.
+Here, we have created functions to interact with the Backend API to `create`, `list` and `start` a video request, and to retrieve `dyte_auth_token` for the user.
 You can add authentication details if you have implemented them in you backend.

 ### Fake Product API client